kanr/DockerForIot/template/md/balenaio/PITCHME.md

 @snapend

 note:
-Balena is an upstream contributer to the Moby project
+Balena is an upstream contributer to the Moby project.
+A platform for managing fleets of linux devices that can be updated easily and often in a safe and secure way

-+++?image=template/img/balena_workflow.png&position=center right&size=90% auto
++++?image=template/img/balena_workflow.png&position=center right&size=99% auto
++++?image=template/img/balena-device.png&position=center&size=99% auto

 @title[Title + Concise List]

 @snap[south-west template-note text-gray]